ikuehl/KAScriptLib/README.md

+<h1>Overview</h1>
-This project provides a set of Javascripts to process Enterprise Architect models.
+This library provides a set of Javascripts to process Enterprise Architect models.

+<h2>Compatability</h2>
+The code is tested with EA 15.2 and 16.1.
+It runs in a local, file-based deployment and with a database (PostgreSQL) in ProCloud.

+<h2>Functionaliaty/h2>

 In the moment following functionality is implemented: